N-able/ScriptsAndAutomationPolicies/Repair-PME/README.md

 ### What does Repair-PME do?

 Repair-PME does the following with logic, error handling and event logging to operate as user-friendly as possible.
-Any errors during execution of the script will throw to powershell and will also be reported to the event log.
+Any errors during execution of the script will throw to powershell and will also be reported to the event log (Event ID 100).

 * Writes an application event log from source 'Repair-PME' with event ID 100 reporting script has started.
 * Checks to ensure script is run elevated (as an administrator) to ensure all necessary actions can be performed.